Bancha/BanchaBlogApp/README.md

 ------------------------
 1. Download [CakePHP](http://www.cakephp.org) latest (tested with 2.3.8)
 1. Download this project inside _/app_
+1. Configure your _app/Config/database.php_
-1. Configure your _app/Config/database.php_, then add the tables from _app/Config/schema/test-database.sql_ to your database
+1. Add the tables from _app/Config/schema/test-database.sql_ to your database
 1. Open _/bancha/setup-check.html_ to see if everything works.